 • Transparency and accountability are fundamental to a healthy democracy.
 Unfortunately, too much of Hoboken's budgeting process has been shrouded in secrecy, leaving room for waste and mismanagement.

 Millions of your real estate tax dollars ultimately ended up in the pockets of high priced attorneys hired by the city to paper over development deal blunders and strategic missteps from our current administration.
-In the decade since Hurricane Sandy, we have spent over $230 million on flood prevention, yet flooding is just as bad as it's always been.
 Even everyday city services like trash collection are a struggle for this administration, which is what has led to the current rat crisis.

 With my strong background in finance, I am committed to bringing a new level of openness and accountability to the budgeting process.
 I will work tirelessly to promote transparency, engage the community in budget decisions, and eliminate unnecessary expenditures.